DiegoBravoH/SSL-Endoscopy-MAE/README.md

-# Self-Supervised Learning for Gastrointestinal Endoscopy: Improving Classification and Data Quality with Masked Autoencoders
+# Self-Supervised Learning for Multi-Category Endoscopy classification and Data Quality evaluation Using Masked Autoencoders
 ## Pipeline

 <p align="center">
   <img src="figs/Pipeline_GI.jpg" alt="GastroUNAL" width="700">
 </p>

-Overview of the proposed self-supervised methodology: (I) **Pre-training:** A large portion of image patches (50%) is randomly masked.
+Overview of the proposed self-supervised methodology: (I) **Pre-training:** A large portion of image patches (i.e $50\%$) is randomly masked.
 The encoder processes the visible patches, and mask tokens are introduced after the encoder.
 The combined encoded patches and mask tokens are fed into a decoder to reconstruct the original image.
-(II) **Supervised Training:** The decoder is removed, and the pre-trained encoder is fine-tuned to classify images into specific categories across four groups: normal, anatomical, pathological, and therapeutic.
+(II) **Supervised Training:** The decoder is removed, and the pre-trained encoder is fine-tuned to classify images into specific categories within EN images, spanning normal, anatomical, pathological, and therapeutic regions, with category definitions varying by dataset.

 ## Dataset Overview